When will the summer/fall 2021 semesters begin?

 Will I be able to live on campus?

 Yes.
-Move in will take place on Thursday, August 13 for incoming freshmen and Saturday, August 15 for all returning students.
-The student housing plan will include a reduction in available seating and capacity limits in common areas.
-In addition, Landmark Custodial Services will increase the frequency of cleaning in public areas and restroom/shower facilities.
-Barriers have been placed between sinks and educational signage has been placed throughout housing facilities.
-Outside visitors must be approved in advance by calling 918-540-6326.
-High-risk students may request accommodations by contact housing at email@example.com.
+In addition to increased training for Resident Assistants, the student housing plan includes a reduction in available seating and capacity limits in common areas.
+Landmark Custodial Services has also increased the frequency of cleaning in public areas and restroom/shower facilities.
+High-risk students may request accommodations by contact housing at firstname.lastname@example.org.

-What happens in I get sick while living on campus?
+What happens if I get sick while living on campus?

 Can I still use the common areas?